-207. With compliance with the obligations and monitoring and policies discussed above for the construction phase (section 13.6.1.7), risks associated with obstacles on the seabed should remain broadly acceptable.
+205. As discussed for the construction phase (section 13.6.1.7), providing the obligations, monitoring and policies are complied with, risks associated with obstacles on the sea bed should remain broadly acceptable.
 In instances of objects accidently dropped overboard the standard requirements of reposition recording and recovery will apply.
 In addition, snagging and loss of gear protocols will be developed by the Applicant, as discussed in section 13.3.3.